 (pp. 89 line #11)

 The Advertising Data Content field contains a variable length string of data determined by the initiator’s higher application layer.
 For example, this field may contain advertisement information which an initiator announces, such as service representation, friendly name, vendor-specific information and so on.
+The default values of macMmsNbInitChannel, macMmsNbInitSlotDuration in Table 20 should be used if the Public Advertising Poll Compact frame includes the Advertising Data field.